Heard about the UN Climate Change Conference: COP27 but not sure what it’s about? Here’s what you need to know.

 What’s happening to tackle climate change here?

 Innovation hubs like the Tonsley Innovation District are bringing together research and education, as well as business and start-ups, to foster industries like clean technology and renewable energy.
+The government also supports programs like the CivTech Alliance Global Scale-Up Program, which support climate start-ups to increase their visibility, access global markets, and accelerate growth.

 Main image: Starfish Hill Wind Farm (image courtesy of Duy Dash)